jawadibrahimshopnil/ZenState/README.md

 - **Property Details**: Dive deep into property details, with comprehensive information on amenities, location, and pricing.
 - **Favorite Section**: Save your favorite properties for quick access later.
 - **User Profile Updates**: Easily update your user profile details, including name and photo URL.
+- **Social Login**: Sign in with Google, Facebook, or GitHub for a seamless authentication experience.

 ## Packages Used